mongibellili/QuantizedSystemSolver.jl/docs/src/developer/problem.md

 This new problem type takes care of one differential equation.
 There is no need for the Jacobian nor for the dependencies.
 This needs an extension of the custom_Solve method that just removes the references to the `jac` and the `SD`.
 An extension of the integrate method is also needed since the implementation is a lot simpler than what is currently implemented.

 ## Further reading about the functions creating the problem
-*NLODEDiscProblem{PRTYPE,T,D,Z,CS}:* This is the struct that holds all the necessary data for a nonlinear ordinary differential equation (ODE) problem with discrete events.
+*NLODEDiscProblem{F,PRTYPE,T,D,Z,CS}:* This is the struct that holds all the necessary data for a nonlinear ordinary differential equation (ODE) problem with discrete events.
 The structure includes various fields such as initial conditions, discrete variables, Jacobians, event